5.11% Barclays Retirement Interest Only Mortgage New For 2025

 What is a retirement interest only mortgage?

 A retirement interest only mortgage is a type of mortgage that allows homeowners who are over a certain age (typically 55+) to make lower payments by only paying the interest on their loan.
-This type of mortgage is typically used to repay an existing interest-only loan or to purchase a property outright.
+This type of mortgage is generally used to repay an existing interest-only loan or to purchase a property outright.
 It is important to note that this type of mortgage does not allow for capital repayment, meaning the loan must be repaid in full at the end of the term.

 Age Concern Equity Release